andrewacashner/hearingfaithms/chapters/chapter-3.md

 ##### Christ the Word as Both Song and Singer

-The signifance of the villancico *Voces, las de la capilla* as a source of musical theology is that the poem takes this theological trope and interprets in musical terms, and the musical setting embodies that musical conceit in sounding music.
-According to the poem's concept, the Christ-child is the masterwork that proves the craft of the divine *artifex*---now a chapelmaster in the Spanish fashion.
+As the villancico *Voces, las de la capilla* presents these tropes, the Christ-child is the masterwork that proves the craft of the divine *artifex*---now a chapelmaster in the Spanish fashion.
 Bringing together *maxima* and *breve*, "high" and low in the incarnate Christ, God the Father "proves" that he can form "consonances between a man and God" (copla 2).